Meet The Interchangers: Sandra Pittaro

 What does the flexible work environment mean to you?

 Being one of the only team members based in Sydney, working flexibly has always been a massive drawcard for me.
 I feel empowered to manage my own work around the things that are most important in my life.

 It also allows me to be present and support my family without the pressure of a long commute – which Sydney-siders know all about!

 What do you enjoy doing when you are not working?

 I’m a very social being, so my favourite thing is catching up with friends and family at new restaurants and bars (pre-COVID times) and having a laugh… Always lots of laughing.
 It energises my soul!

 I’m also a big fan of going to the cinema and watching all kinds of films, whether it be romcoms, action or even foreign films, I like them all.

 What are you most passionate about?

 I’m most passionate about Health.
-I’m a certified Health & Life Coach and there is nothing more rewarding being able to help someone through a challenging part of their life, or shifting their habits so that they can start living in a better space.
+I’m a certified Health & Life Coach and there is nothing more rewarding than being able to help someone through a challenging part of their life, or shifting their habits so that they can start living in a better space.